 Shane Murphy Goldsmith is the President and CEO of Liberty Hill Foundation, one of the nation's most admired social change foundations.
 Ms. Goldsmith served previously as Liberty Hill's Vice President and Chief Program Officer.
 She was responsible for the day-to-day oversight of Liberty Hill's programs including our training, grantmaking and campaigns as well as Liberty Hill's operations and finance departments.

-Prior to joining Liberty Hill, Ms. Goldsmith was the Executive Director of PATH Ventures, an affordable housing development agency.
-Prior to that, she served as a senior advisor to then-City Council President Eric Garcetti for four years, overseeing a variety of field and legislative projects, including housing, economic development, the city budget, public safety, and LGBTQ issues.
-Before that, Ms. Goldsmith was a community organizer focusing on economic justice in low-income communities of color in LA.
+Prior to joining Liberty Hill, Shane was the Executive Director of PATH Ventures, an affordable housing development agency.
+She also served as a senior advisor to then-City Council President Eric Garcetti, overseeing housing, economic development, the city budget, public safety and LGBTQ issues.
+Shane has also worked as a community organizer focusing on economic justice in low-income communities of color in LA.

 A graduate of Kenyon College, Ms. Goldsmith spent a year as a National Hunger Fellow managing a homeless shelter in Indiana and then conducting federal policy research on welfare reform in Washington, D.C.
-Ms. Goldsmith holds a Master's degree in Public Policy and Administration.
-She wrote her Master's thesis on leadership development.
+Shane has a Master's degree in Public Policy and Administration.

 Shane lives in Los Angeles with her wife Monica Granados and their two children.